Tzoonie River

 The Tzoonie River is a remote, short river that enters the head of the Narrows Inlet about 36.6 km north of Sechelt, British Columbia.

 Course

-The Tzoonie River originates at the outlet of Tzoonie Lake, a remote lake located about 6.3 km west of Mount Jimmy Jimmy.
+The Tzoonie River originates at the outlet of Tzoonie Lake, a remote lake about 6.3 km west of Mount Jimmy Jimmy and 5.5 km north of Tzoonie Mountain.
 The river drops steeply from the lake's outlet, with a major waterfall possibly just below the lake.
 It flows southwest for about 3.9 km until it enters an unnamed lake.
-From the outlet of that lake, the river continues southwest for about 7.4 km to its confluence with one of its 2 named tributaries, Chickwat Creek, where it turns south.
-From there, the river flows south for about 5.5 km to its mouth at the head of the Narrows Inlet.
+From the outlet of that lake, it continues southwest for about 7.4 km to its confluence with one of its two named tributaries, Chickwat Creek, where it turns south.
+From there, it flows south for about 5.5 km to its mouth at the head of the Narrows Inlet.